The Ultimate campervan itinerary for a kick-ass road trip around Portugal

 We deliberately booked an early morning flight, giving ourselves a full day ahead for picking up a campervan, stocking up on supplies and driving to Nazaré to spend the first night.

-However, as the scent and the roar of the ocean arouse, reflecting the vibrant shades of the sunset, we felt entirely at ease.
+However, as the scent and the roar of the ocean arose, reflecting the vibrant shades of the sunset, we felt entirely at ease.
 Gazing up and seeing loads of shooting stars was the most rewarding way to end our first day on the road.

 _MG_7642

-The next day we woke up to a beautifully sunny day and enjoyed walking around the Sitio.
+The next day, we woke up to a beautifully sunny day and enjoyed walking around the Sitio.

 Day 2.
 Visiting Sintra Town and its charming castles

-One of our favourite things about Portugal is it never feels huddled, except when it comes to a very imposing Pena Palace.
+One of our favourite things about Portugal is that it never feels huddled, except when it comes to a very imposing Pena Palace.
 Thousands of tourists come to gawk at the multicoloured castle tucked amidst well-trimmed gardens, and it is impossible to blame them.
 We wanted to see it to

-After exploring the Sintra region, we set the sails south and crossed the Tagus river over The 25 de Abril Bridge.
+After exploring the Sintra region, we set the sails south and crossed the Tagus River over the 25 de Abril Bridge.

 Day 3-4.
 Exploring Parque Natural do Sudoeste Alentejano e Costa Vicentina

 This protected stretch of land, wholly exposed to natural elements, exceeded our expectations.
-We did not see any visitors for two days, and coastal habitats with such staggering diversity were unlike anything we have seen before.
+We did not see any visitors for two days, and coastal habitats with such staggering diversity were unlike anything we had seen before.

 _MG_8100